KatherineHu-2025/Classcial-Music-Concert-Search-Map-with-Review/README.md

-I want to express my gratitude to Alex Durham, the author of https://classicalconcertmap.com/ for allowing us to use data.
+I want to express my gratitude to Alex Dunham, the author of https://classicalconcertmap.com/ for allowing us to use data.